ElektraInitiative/libelektra/doc/decisions/man_pages.md

      - To fulfill Constraint 1 [https://pandoc.org/MANUAL.html#definition-lists](definition lists) would be needed
      - would need YAML metadata/front matter for every file (It would be possible, but not advisable, to:
-         - also pass information as command-line arguments via `--variable` but then we would move meta-information about manpages to the build system
+         - also pass information as command-line arguments via `--variable` but then we would move meta-information about man pages to the build system
          - that we use the current (non-standard) front matter and convert it to Pandoc's frontmatter but this makes the build system more complicated)

 ## Decision

+Not yet done except spelling of man pages, see [#4567](https://issues.libelektra.org/4567).

 ## Rationale